Miao people: Demographics

 Several thousands of Miao left their homeland to move to larger cities like Guangzhou and Beijing.
 There are 789,000 Hmong spread throughout northern Vietnam, Laos, Burma, and on other continents.
 174,000 live in Thailand, where they are one of the six main hill tribes.

 Distribution

 By province

-The 2000 Chinese census recorded 8,940,116 Miao in mainland China.
+The 2020 Chinese census recorded 11,067,929 Miao in China.